visit-dav/visit/src/doc/using_visit/WorkingWithFiles/Read_Write_Options.rst

 Ignore Extents
 """"""""""""""

-The Silo_ database plugin has the ability to load spatial and data extents for Silo_ multi-block (e.g. multiple domain) objects.
+The Silo_ database plug-in has the ability to load spatial and data extents for Silo_ multi-block (e.g. multiple domain) objects.
 This feature is an optional *acceleration* feature that enables VisIt to cull domains based on knowledge of downstream operations.
 For example, it can avoid reading domains known not to intersect a slice plane.
 However, if the data producer creates buggy extents data, this can lead to problems during visualization.
-So, the Silo_ plugin has read options to disable spatial and data extents.
+So, the Silo_ plug-in has read options to disable spatial and data extents.
 The options for each are ``Always``, ``Auto``, ``Never`` and ``Undef``\ (ined) where ``Always`` and ``Never`` mean to always *ignore* or never *ignore* the extents data and